 - Water conditioner

 You will have to set up the aquarium (I will not go into detail) and have a proper fishless cycle to build up healthy nitrates and bacteria in the aquarium.
 This pretty much means that you just leave the aquarium up and running with everything in place for one or two weeks.
 You can speed up this process with driftwoods, plants, and even snails.

 When you have the proper aquarium, you can give it an Amazon theme.
-You can use plants, driftwoods, stones, specific gravel, and specific fish.
+You can use plants, driftwood, stones, specific gravel, and specific fish.

-Pick out a brown, natural-colored sand or gravel substrate, so the roots of the plants can spread, and the plants can be healthy.
+- Substrate: Pick out a brown, natural-colored sand or gravel substrate so the roots of the plants can spread and the plants can be healthy.
 Specific store-bought substrates are usually provided to help out plants' growth.

-Carbon dioxide for plants is usually added into the water by fish respiration, and plants release the CO2 for fish to breathe.
-CO2 is very important for plants in aquariums, and to keep them green and healthy.
-You can artificially add it by using a CO2 system if you want.
+- CO2: Carbon dioxide for plants is usually added into the water by fish respiration, and plants release the CO2 for fish to breathe.
+CO2 is very important for plants in aquariums to keep them green and healthy.
+You can artificially add it by using a CO2 system, if you want.